 - Avoid alcohol and smoking.
 People often turn to alcohol andsmoking when they feel stressed.
 Too much of either can lead to high blood pressure and obesity, both of which can increase your rate of having a heart attack.
 We often hear thathaving a glass of red wine is good for the heart.
 While new research demonstrates mixed findings — showing that wine consumption “only benefited people that lead an otherwise unhealthy lifestyle” —our advice is to avoid alcohol altogether, including wine.
 Instead, opt for other heart-healthy options that provide the same or better benefits, such as brightly colored fruits and vegetables like fresh beets, grapes, carrots, raspberries, and blueberries.

 - Supplement with a high quality multi.
 We know vitamins and minerals are important – but, as we learn more about them, we are realizing that getting theright amount of each vitamin and mineral and from theright source is proving to be as important as taking a multivitamin/mineral in the first place.
 Cutting-edge research from the National Institute of Health (NIH) has shown us that most conventual multi-vitamins provide dangerous — and even toxic — amounts of certain nutrients while simultaneously providing too little of other essential key minerals and nutrients.
 Whenselecting a multi, we suggest looking for one that is primarily food-based and provides the exact amounts of vitamins and minerals your body needs (the amount that diet does not provide).
-We recommend a multi sourced from organic, not synthetic, food sources that are delivered in the most bioavailable forms, including easily digestible oil-based soft gels for vitamins and loose-packed, easily absorbable powders for minerals.
+We recommend a multi sourced from natural, not synthetic, food sources that are delivered in the most bioavailable forms, including easily digestible oil-based soft gels for vitamins and loose-packed, easily absorbable powders for minerals.